 Just then, the sun came out from behind the early morning cloud, and he stared, as all thirteen of the large sash windows seemed to wink at him, like all-seeing eyes, as though mocking his ability to discover what they had witnessed in the night.
 A sight undoubtedly shared by the secretive, half-closed dormer eyes of the attic floor.

 The optical illusion fanned the flames of the superstition that Llewellyn had already successfully kindled, and he felt a stirring of unease deep in his gut.

 To squash any superstition before it took hold, as they passed the house, Rafferty switched his gaze determinedly ahead.

-‘We all know quick and speedy doesn’t always win the race, Sergeant,’ Rafferty retorted, stung by the dig.
-‘Not that the well-named Sam Dally’s either when it comes to letting us have some results.’
+‘We all know quick and speedy doesn’t always win the race, Sergeant,’ retorted Rafferty, stung by the dig.
+‘Not that the aptly-named Sam Dally’s either when it comes to letting us have some results.’

 Not for the first, nor the last time that day, Rafferty reflected that it was a pity the girl had chosen a mental hospital in which to get herself murdered; on his first serious case since his promotion too.
 Now he wondered uneasily if an unpropitious fate was about to enjoy some fun and games at his expense.
 It wouldn’t be the first time.

 As they walked round the shrouding screen, Dr Dally raised a shaggy grey eyebrow teasingly.
 ‘Late again, Rafferty?’

 Dally’s jocular greeting merely earned another scowl.
 But as Rafferty got his first view of the corpse, he had to swallow hard, again regretting the previous night’s celebratory alcohol intake at his promotion.